 Analysis: Under FLUE Policy 1.1.3, the County is required to designate appropriate areas for growth while balancing residential, agricultural, and environmental needs.
-However, the existing RAC area is underdeveloped and expanding it to include the subject property promotes inefficient sprawl instead of concentrating development in appropriate locations.
+However, the existing RAC area is underdeveloped, and expanding it to include the subject property promotes inefficient sprawl instead of concentrating development in appropriate locations.
 Also, the property lies within the Farmland Preservation Area, and its conversion to RAC undermines the County's goal of maintaining agricultural activities and rural character.
 The proposed uses do not address existing or projected population or service needs and can be accommodated within the current RAC area.
+Additionally, it is unclear why a RAC land use and zoning designation are necessary to accommodate a plant nursery, as both retail and wholesale nurseries are permitted within rural agricultural areas under the current land use and zoning.
 Thus, this application is inconsistent with Policy 1.1.3.

-2. FLUE Policy 2.1.21 on Rural Activity Center (RAC) provides, "This land use designation allows for mixed use nodes of residential (single-family and and commercial uses, including agricultural-related commercial uses to meet the daily needs of residents in the Rural Area to reduce trips to the Urban Areas of the county for daily needs and services.
+2. FLUE Policy 2.1.21 on Rural Activity Center (RAC) provides, "This land use designation allows for mixed use nodes of residential (single-family and multi-family) and commercial uses, including agricultural-related commercial uses to meet the daily needs of residents in the Rural Area to reduce trips to the Urban Areas of the county for daily needs and services.
 This designation shall be located at intersections of arterial, collector, and/or major roads and extend no greater than one-quarter (1/4 mile) or 1,320 linear feet from the center of the RAC for a maximum of 96 acres.
 For the Summerfield RAC which includes an off-set major road intersection pair (S. Hwy 301/SE 145th Street & S. Hwy 301/SE 147th Street) and lies west of the CSX Railroad Line, the one-quarter (1/4 mile) or 1,320 linear feet from the center may be measured from either major road intersection and extend east along SW 147th Street to the CSX Railroad Line The maximum acreage of the Summerfield RAC is not to exceed 125 acres.
 New RACs shall have at least three existing businesses and be at least five (5) miles from other RACs, as measured from the center of the RAC, unless it can be demonstrated that eighty-five (85) percent of the RAC is developed.
 In order to minimize development impacts to the surrounding Rural Area, properties in the RAC shall be designed to provide shared access, obtain access from the lesser road class, and minimize impacts to the operations of the intersection, and compatibility concerns for the surrounding properties.
 The density range shall be up to two (2) dwelling units per one (1) gross acre and maximum Floor Area Ratio of 0.35, as further defined by the LDC.
 This land use designation a Rural land use designation."